 Why Optimizely Rollouts is free

 Building a culture of experimentation in product development is hard.
 Our ambition is to make it easy.
 It can be an uphill battle to change an organization’s culture, especially if it costs a lot of money upfront.
-That’s why we’re making Optimizely Rollouts free.
+That’s why we’re making Optimizely Rollouts free (unlike other solutions in the market, like LaunchDarkly).
 Because we believe rolling out features is just a step on the journey to experiment-driven product development, we want to help every company work this way.
 As companies mature, the next step on the journey is embracing A/B testing as part of the process of rolling out features.
 We’ve built Rollouts on top of our paid Optimizely Full Stack platform so you can do just that.

 Create your free Rollouts account today to start releasing products with less risk and more confidence.
 If you are an existing Optimizely Web customer, you can add Rollouts to your existing account by going to the following link.